Roy Abernethy

-Roy Abernethy (September 29, 1906, Pennsylvania – February 28, 1977, Jupiter, Florida) was an executive in the American automobile industry, serving as CEO of American Motors Corporation (AMC) from February 1962 to January 1967.
-Prior to his tenure at AMC, Abernethy had been with Packard Motors and Willys-Overland.
+Roy Abernethy (September 29, 1906 – February 28, 1977) was an American automobile industry executive, and CEO of American Motors Corporation (AMC) from February 1962 to January 1967.
+Before AMC, Abernethy had been with Packard Motors and Willys-Overland.
 Abernethy replaced George W. Romney, who resigned from AMC to become Governor of Michigan.

 Background

 Roy Abernethy was a native of Monterey, Pennsylvania, and his first job was caring for coal‐mine mules.
 He moved to Pittsburgh to become an apprentice mechanic and he also took night courses in engineering at the Carnegie Institute of Technology.
 He began his automotive industry career in 1926 as an apprentice mechanic at luxury automaker, Packard, earning 18 cents per hour.
 He then moved up establishing success in auto sales, reaching US$1,000,000 in Packard vehicles in a single year from his dealership in Hartford, Connecticut.
 Abernethy also held the post of vice president of sales at Willys.